ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 ### Example

-Here's an example markdown file that we can use as a template:
+Here's an example Markdown file that we can use as a template:

 ````markdown
 ---